pro465/rhokell/README.md

 ```
 You should see `(world)` getting output on the REPL.

+# Learn
+The Esolangs [entry](https://esolangs.org/wiki/Rhokell) has more information.

 # License
 all files in [./examples](./examples) are available under [public domain](https://creativecommons.org/publicdomain/zero/1.0/), while the interpreter is licensed under [GPLv3.0](/LICENSE)